Live in care: what qualifications and training should I look for?

 There are numerous health and social care qualifications available for someone interested in care work.
 Although these qualifications are not necessary to become a carer, they are designed to equip learners with the training and skills they need, to care for others in a wide range of health and social care settings.

-Level 1, 2 and 3 Qualifications
+Level 1, 2 and 3 qualifications

 Level 1, 2 and 3 care worker qualifications provide an introductory background in care work, but it’s important to note that they don’t necessarily mean that someone is ready to provide care.
 These qualifications provide the foundations which should be accompanied with real hands-on experience in a care environment.

-Level 2 and 3 Diplomas
+Level 2 and 3 diplomas

 Diplomas in Health and Social Care expand on the foundations of the Level 1 Care Worker qualification.
 These diplomas are generally taken by someone already working in the care industry and who wants a formal recognition of their skills.
 Some diplomas allow the carer to specialise in a certain area of interest to them, such as dementia care, residential care, or end-of-life care.